Clicky Skip to Content

 As an adjective, disabled means (obsolete)or lack of ability; inability.

-In other words, deactivate is to render something inactive or ineffective in order to prevent a biochemical agent such as an enzyme.
+In other words, deactivation renders something inactive or ineffective to prevent a biochemical agent such as an enzyme.
 It means to discharge a person or piece of equipment from active military service.

 While, disable refers to render incapable; to take away a capability.
 We can say that, it means to impair a person’s physical or mental abilities is to cause a serious, permanent injury.

-For example, He was rendered disable after falling off the horse.
-It used to disable an electronic or mechanical device’s function.
+For example, He was rendered disabled after falling off the horse.
+It is used to disable an electronic or mechanical device’s function.

 Final Thoughts